-Some people who have difficulty expressing feelings have found playing, singing, composing, or listening to music a less threatening way to share emotions.
-Musical interaction as a means of communication and expression helps individuals develop relationships and address issues they may not be able access through traditional talk therapy.
+Many individuals are drawn to music in some way.
+It is a prevalent part of many cultures and societies.
+Music can serve as an avenue for emotional experience.
+In fact, the emotional experience may be the main reason that people choose to listen to music.
+Some people who have difficulty expressing feelings have found playing, singing, composing, or listening to music a preferable way to share emotions.
+The music and relationships developed in music therapy may be used as a means of communication and expression and help individuals develop relationships and address issues they may not be able access through traditional talk therapy.

 Specific outcomes documented in music therapy research include: